Geometry of curved Yang-Mills-Higgs gauge theories: Infinitesimal gauge transformations

 \begin{proof}[Proof of Cor.~\ref{cor:FlatnessVonEichtrafos}] \leavevmode That is a trivial consequence of Thm.~\ref{thm:CurvatureOfBasicStuffIsEquivalentForGaugeTrafoCurvature} and Prop.~\ref{prop:WirHabenEinenTensorBeiderTrafoKruemmung}, using $R_\nabla^{\mathrm{bas}}=0$ (and that then the basic connection is flat by Prop.~\ref{prop:SnablamitREnabla}) and that $R_\delta(\cdot, \cdot)A$ is $\mathcal{F}^0_E(M)$-bilinear such that one just needs to look at pullback functionals. \end{proof}

 These results motivate even further why we use the basic connection to define the infinitesimal gauge transformation.
 Moreover, $R^{\mathrm{bas}}_\nabla=0$ is also a condition which we will need for gauge invariance; see later.
-However, we also have this condition in the standard formulation of gauge theory such that it is not a newly imposed condition:
+That we have this condition in the standard formulation of gauge theory is also emphasized in the following theorem:

 \begin{theorems}{Relation of the basic curvature and action Lie algebroids, \cite[discussion around Eq.~(9)]{CurvedYMH}, \cite[Prop.~2.12]{basicconn}, and \cite[\S 2.5, Theorem A]{blaomTangentBundleAsLieGroup}}{ActionLieALgebroid} Let $E \to N$ be a Lie algebroid.
 Then $E$ is locally an action Lie algebroid if and only if it admits locally a flat connection $\nabla$ with $R_\nabla^{\mathrm{bas}} = 0$.
 If there is such a local isomorphism, then it can be chosen in such a way that $\nabla$ describes the canonical flat connection. \end{theorems}